The cost of taking the SAT and ACT, explained

 Who’s in charge of the SAT and ACT?

 The SAT is administered by Educational Testing Service (ETS) on behalf of College Board, while the ACT is administered by ACT Inc. All three companies are nonprofits, though as Koretz explains, that doesn’t mean they’re altruistic, and many have accused these companies of only caring about their bottom line.
 According to their last tax return, ETS had a total revenue of $1.4 billion, with their president making $1.1 million.
 ACT Inc. had a total revenue of just over $353 million, with their CEO/director making $800k.
 College Board is also in charge of AP curriculum, another large consideration for any college applicant.
-Both College Board and ACT Inc. also offer test prep materials, from $99 live-streaming study sessions to official study guides.
+Both College Board and ACT Inc. also offer test prep materials, from to .
 College Board has recently teamed with Khan Academy to provide a lot of free online lessons, but it still stands that this is a business.
 The SAT and ACT have a stake in remaining a necessary part of any college application.

 ETS and ACT Inc. can also impact how colleges see their applicants.
 “I get literally at least a call a day from some working-class student who busted their butt to increase their SAT or ACT scores, and then have ETS or ACT suspend their scores and accuse them of cheating,” says Andre Green, the executive director of FairTest.
 “Meanwhile, we find out that rich people are literally buying off proctors and ETS.”
 ETS claims it’s not a monopoly, saying “there are competitors for most of the testing programs and related products and services we develop,” but the fact is that students can’t get into most schools without taking these tests, and the entire landscape for that test-taking is unfair.